roninhockley/grav/user/pages/knowledge-base/aws/aws-csa-pluralsight/default.md

 ### The solution being build in this course
-A wordpress app spanning multiple AZ. redundant and resilient across data centers -app servers on an auto scaling group
+A wordpress app spanning multiple AZ. redundant and resilient across data centers
+- app servers on an auto scaling group
 ![](./1.png)